bazaarvoice/rison/README.md

 Rison Parser and Generator for Jackson
 ======================================

-A plugin for the [Jackson streaming JSON processor] (http://wiki.fasterxml.com/JacksonHome) that adds support for reading and writing JSON objects in the [Rison] (http://mjtemplate.org/examples/rison.html) serialization format.
+A plugin for the [Jackson streaming JSON processor v1.9.x] (http://wiki.fasterxml.com/JacksonHome) that adds support for reading and writing JSON objects in the [Rison] (http://mjtemplate.org/examples/rison.html) serialization format.